doecode/server/src/main/java/gov/osti/services/Metadata.md

 Mapped repository information varies according to service API-supplied metadata.
 Optionally, you may specify a query parameter of "format=yaml" to receive YAML file suitable for download.

-If a DOECode YAML file is present in the source repository at the base URL (named either "metadata.yml" or "doecode.yml") that file will be read for more complete repository information.
+If a DOE CODE YAML file is present in the source repository at the base URL (named either "metadata.yml" or "doecode.yml") that file will be read for more complete repository information.